Chalarangelo/30-seconds-of-interviews/questions/big-o-notation.md

 Big O notation is used in Computer Science to describe time complexity of an algorithm.
 The best algorithms will execute the fastest and have the simplest complexity.

-Algorithms don't always perform the same and vary based on the data they are supplied.
+Algorithms don't always perform the same and may vary based on the data they are supplied.
 While in some cases they will execute quickly, in other cases they will execute slowly, even with the same number of elements to deal with.

 In these examples, the base time is `1ms` to make it more familiar.